carbogninalberto/big-network/README.md

 # Introduction

 # Installation
+Assuming that you have golang installed on your machine [here instructions](#https://golang.org/doc/install).
 If you don't have already generated a Network.json file in your project folder run the following:

 ```